 Cronkhite Graduate Center housing contracts typically start in early July and end on June 30 of the following year.

 The number of vacant units available each year is smaller than the number of applicants.
 In the interest of impartiality and fairness, we require everyone to submit an application and to participate in our regular leasing process.
 Visit Apply.

 A friend or a family member may rent a unit for you if you have legally designated them to act on your behalf by obtaining, in advance, a Power of Attorney.
 Either you, or the person you designate, must provide the Harvard University Housing Office with the original Power of Attorney document.
 The form of the Power of Attorney varies from state to state and country to country, so we suggest you seek legal counsel regarding this matter.

 No, unfortunately we cannot make that guarantee.
 Your chances vary due to a number of factors, including the number of available units, the total number of active applicants, the timing of your View and Select window assignment, and the flexibility of your housing preferences.
 Remember that you can also check Currently Available listings as soon as your application is validated.

 Your initial payment must be returned with your lease or housing contract documents.
 Payment can be made by check, money order, traveler’s checks, wire transfer, or credit card.
+The fastest and most reliable method for making your initial housing prepayment is by credit card using Harvard University Housing’s (HUH) online rent payment credit card link.
 Your lease or housing contract package will include instructions.